 - One of the most notorious instances of this happens in the unintentionally hilarious 1968 drama The Legend of Lylah Clare.
 It seems actress Kim Novak could not handle the German accent, so another actress with a much deeper voice dubbed on the Lylah voice when required.
 While this did indeed make it seem like her meek actress character was possessed by the ghost of the dead Lylah, it's also very obvious dubbing.
 Made all the funnier by the heavily Italian-accented Rossella Falk as Lylah's former dialogue coach!

-- In the 2006 DVD re-release for An American Tail in the scene where the three orphans torment Fievel, two of their voices were redubbed the fat one and the short one, originally they were voiced by children in the redubbed dialogue the fat one is given a low gravely voice and the short one is given a nasally voice both by grown men.
+- In the 2006 DVD re-release for An American Tail in the scene where the three orphans torment Fievel, two of their voices were redubbed: the fat one and the short one.
+Originally they were voiced by children, but in the redubbed dialogue the fat one is given a low gravely voice and the short one is given a nasally voice, both by grown men.

 - When releasing anime movies and shows that have pre-existing dubs, Sentai Filmworks, on rare occasions, may record an entirely new dub and include it along with the previous dub.
 An example would be their release of Appleseednote .
 Not only did they include the original Animaze dub, they also made an alternate dub using Seraphim Digital Studios for the purpose of maintaining consistency with the English dub of Appleseed Ex Machina, which was also recorded by Seraphim Digital Studios.

 - Yugoslavian movie The Battle of Neretva was filmed with an international cast which included Orson Welles, Yul Brynner and Franco Nero.
 However, the movie was mostly in Croatian and Serbian, and the foreign actors mispronounced a lot of lines, so they were eventually redubbed.